 Here’s how I made it:

-Step 1- Print the pattern out.
+Step 1- Print the t shirt dress pattern out.
 Again, do a test page and make sure that the square is 1 inch by 1 inch.
 Lay out all the pages.
 Page 1 is on top, then page 2 goes below that, then page 3 goes below that.
 Page 4A goes below Page 3, and page 4B goes next to it.
 Page 5A goes below 4A and page 5B goes right next to it.

 Step 2- Tape the pages together and trim off the excess paper.
 Generally speaking the lines align… but not totally.
 Again, please keep in mind I’m an amateur and it’s a free pattern.
 I did my best but it’s not totally perfect.

 Step 3- Lay out your fabric.
 Fold over from one selvedge edge toward the middle.
 Fold it just far enough over to be as wide as the pattern.
 Lay down the pattern pieces on top so that the side that says fold is on the fold.
 The line of my pattern is not totally straight (sorry!).
 What I did was have my pattern touch at the top and bottom of the pattern, so there’s a little fabric showing to the left of the pattern.
 The end result was totally fine so I did not change anything around.
 Also, I did not make a pocket for my dress but I included a pattern piece for a square that I thought would be an appropriate size for a pocket if you wish to make one.
 Make sure you lay your pattern pieces out so that the stretch is going across your body horizontally.